pds-data-dictionaries/ldd-dart/docs/source/user/user-guide.rst

 ----

-This guide present the major features of the namespace.
+This guide presents the major features of the namespace.

 ##################################################
 Overview of the DART Mission Dictionary